 If you are an art lover, we recommend returning without kids at some point too!

-Best Time to Visit the Louvre with Kids
+First up: The Best Time to Visit the Louvre with Kids?

 Mid-morning entrances to the Louvre museum are best avoided with kids if you want to give them a chance to get up close and personal with the Louvre paintings and Louvre statues.

-Our Hot Tips for Visiting the Louvre with Kids
+Our Hot Tips for Visiting the Louvre Kids Style!

 There’s three reasons to head to the Louvre with kids in tow.